-To enable the enhanced iDivert functionality, set the Unified CM service parameter Use Legacy Immediate Divert to False.
+To enable the full iDivert functionality described above, set the Unified CM service parameter Use Legacy Immediate Divert to False.
 When enabled, enhanced iDivert automatically allows the use of the feature over QSIG trunks, thus allowing an invoker's voicemail box to be hosted in a telephony system connected via QSIG.

-In cases where iDivert is used in a cluster connected to other telephone systems using QSIG, there might be situations where only the legacy iDivert functionality (sending the call to the invoker's voicemail) is available to a phone when receiving a call.
+In cases where iDivert is used in a cluster connected to other telephone systems using QSIG, there might be situations in which only the legacy iDivert functionality (where the only available choice is to send the call to the invoker's voicemail) is offered to a phone when receiving a call.
 For instance, assume phones A and B are in cluster 1, and phone X is another QSIG-connected telephony system.
 Phone A calls phone X, which is call-forwarded to phone C. After the call is connected to phone C, iDivert will offer both the legacy (invoker's voicemail) and enhanced (original called party's voicemail) destinations only if QSIG path replacement has not occurred.
 If phone C invokes iDivert after QSIG path replacement, the only destination available is phone C's voicemail box.